simoneddeland/Snoopy/README.md

 **CDatabase** contains methods for connecting to a database using PDO.
 Some sample information for connecting to the database is included in the config file.

+**CImage** is used for image processing.
+The preferred way of using image processing is through the img.php script (which uses CImage), not by creating your own instance of CImage.

+**CNavigation** is used to create the navbar of the website, and you will probably not need to create an instance of this class.

+**CTextFilter** can apply filters such as markdown to a string.

+**CUser** provides an interface for checking if a user can/is logged in.
+Information is saved in the session variable.

 Image processing
 ----------------
+You can use img.php to present images on a web page.
+The images can be presented as they are, with changed width/height and can be sharpened through a filter.
+For a full list of the available parameters while using img.php, open the image.php file to see which get-parameters are used.
+To see an example of img.php in use, check the source code for hello.php.

 License
 ------------------